Page Reviewed / Updated - October 14, 2020

 Original Medicare is designed to provide affordable medical care to retirement-aged Americans as well as to those with certain disabilities.
 The general emphasis of the Medicare program, including Medicare Advantage plans, is cost-sharing rather than 100% coverage of medical expenses.
 Under normal circumstances, seniors can expect to be responsible for various premiums and deductibles as well as for approximately 20% of the cost of many services they need.

 For low-income seniors, the general standard of affordability and cost-sharing in Medicare isn’t always manageable.
 Some seniors need more financial assistance.
-Thankfully, there is a variety of government programs available to those who need them.
+Thankfully, there are a variety of government programs available to those who need them.
 Read on to learn more.

 The Medicare Savings Program is a collaboration between the federal government and state health plans.
 In general, this program provides financial assistance with Medicare premiums, deductibles, and coinsurance.
 However, states control precisely how they administer it.
 To get exact information, you’ll need to look into your state’s program.